DylJFern/LHL-SQL-Project1/cleaning_data.md

 2) Match column names between tables.
 4) Column formatting to more appropriate structure and data types for analysis.
 5) Fix structural errors (e.g. rows in columns with instances of unrelated data or missing data), number (e.g. number of significiant digits) and string formatting (character capitalization and replacement),
-6) Filter and remote duplicate records of unique identifiers
+6) Filter and remove duplicate records of unique identifiers

 <br>The SQL queries needed to clean the data can be seen below.